KSAH-42/RabbitOM/RabbitOM.Streaming.Experimentation/ReadMe.txt

 // it's sound like this person has a lack of something
 // untolerant against attack
 // untolerant against case sensitive
-// untolerant will reduce the income of the compagny by spending debugging times, supports, etc... and finally a wast of money. that's ineffiecient!
+// untolerant will reduce the income of the compagny by spending debugging times, supports, etc...
+// and finally a wast money. that's ineffiecient!
 // all that things will produce a bad experience of the customers
 // many of these people try to exaggerated an aspect of an implementation to
-// put in front there skills and hide good things.
+// and hide the good things.
-// that toxic collegue that need to be to just fired from the compagny.
 // the definition of tolerance is : make it a system reliable againts failures. can you just imagine of castrophic results of a device integration without any retry mecanism ?
-// untolerant doesn't include retry mechanism, is absoltely dangerous for a security system, that the big stupidity , or the mindset of fools.
 // efficiency: means low allocation, fast connection and use multhreading
-// the other sign of quality, it to look on the output how many exceptions are throws during streaming ?
+// the other sign of quality, it to look on the output how many exceptions are throws during the run times ?
+// think about it: a software with less try catch that never crash.
-// Untolerant parser is a good things ? no
+// Untolerant parser is a good things ?
-// device integretion without retry is a good thing ? no thats the basic of the security industry many years before the rise of cloud computing
+// device integretion without retry is a good thing ? no thats the basic of the security industry many years before the rise of cloud computing, the security has used same patterns used to day in cloud computing
 // the inventor of C++, says good software make it hard to hide bugs.
 Defenitively it's true
 // Is like the size of the body of method that exceed the size of screen is a code smell.
 // the best is to combine the two worlds, it's so bad to a have a highly fast system where you cant' make it tolerant against failures or difficult to implement a protection layer or something else.
-// the complexity is to find the right balance. it's like a question of trinity: safe implementation, efficient implementation , simple implementation. not something, focused only on efficiency. it's bad.
+// it's like a question of trinity: safe implementation, efficient implementation , simple implementation. it can be reduce only into one thing like efficiency. that's wrong.
+// the complexity is to find the right balance.

 static class Program
 {